-A very unusual Arts & Crafts style oak bar and back bar with a storied history.
+A very unusual Arts & Crafts style oak bar and back bar with a storied history was auctioned on Friday of our Fall Classic, November 17, 2023.

 It was built in 1909 and carries brass builder nameplates for A.F.
 Meyer Bar Fixtures – Beer Pumps 408 Broadway Buffalo, N.Y..